-On behalf of our Board of Trustees, administration, faculty colleagues, staff, and students, I am pleased to welcome you to the Division of Mathematics, Sciences, and Engineering at College of the Canyons.
+On behalf of the Board of Trustees, administration, faculty colleagues, staff, and students, I am pleased to welcome you to the Division of Mathematics, Sciences, and Engineering at College of the Canyons.

-The Mathematics, Sciences, and Engineering Division has worked to provide students with multiple degree options in the disciplines of Biological Sciences, Computer Science, Engineering, Geography, Geology, Mathematics, and Physics.
+The Division of Mathematics, Sciences, and Engineering has worked to provide students with multiple degree options.
 Many of these degrees were recently approved as part of the new joint transfer program between the California Community Colleges and the California State Universities, which makes it easier for students to transfer between the two school systems via an AS-T or AA-T degree.
 Please take a moment to view these multiple degrees as well as examine the sequence of classes that you should take in order to graduate in two years.